Healthy Homes Assessment Houghton Bay

 Home Assessments Houghton Bay for Rental Properties

-There are a variety of things to check during the house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are numerous things to be able to examine during a house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
-For professional advice, call today and book your rental properties home assessment.
+The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling can have a significant impact for landlords and property managers.
+For specialist guidance, contact us now and schedule your rental property home evaluation.

 home assessments for rental properties